BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-07-04-paris-test-conf-2025.md

-## From incident to excellence: the role of post-mortems in quality (Benoît Maggi)
+## From incident to excellence: the role of post-mortems in quality (Benoit Maggi)
 ### Introduction
 Despite all the precautions taken, a production incident always ends up occurring.
 Once services are restored, an essential question remains: how to prevent this problem from happening again?